developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/guide/ocr/index.md

 **Possible values**:

 * Minimum length - 1
-* Maximum Length - 100 (Default - 121212121212)
+* Maximum Length - 100
+* **Default = 121212121212**

 ###OCR Check Digit Validation
 Protects against scanning errors by applying a check digit validation scheme.
-Options:

 **Possible values**:

 * **None - 0 (default)**

 * Product Add Left to Right - Each character in the scanned data is assigned a numeric value.
 Each digit representing a character in the scanned data is multiplied by its corresponding digit in the multiplier, and the sum of these products is computed.
 The check digit passes if this sum modulo Check Digit Modulus is zero.

 Example: Scanned data numeric value is 132456 (check digit is 6).
 Check digit multiplier string is 123456